thomasdavis/best-practices/README.md

 # Programming Best Practices Tidbits
 ### A Collection of quotes and paraphrases for developers from around the web.

+> Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships
+> > Linus Torvalds

 ## McIlroy’s slightly longer original 4-point formulation is this:

 - Make each program do one thing well.
 To do a new job, build afresh rather than complicate old programs by adding new features.